i-love-flamingo/flamingo/docs/Framework/routing.md

 # Examples

-As always an Example illustrates the routing concept best, so here we have it:
+As always an example illustrates the routing concept best, so here we have it:
+(`module.go`)

 ```go
 func (m *Module) Configure(injector *dingo.Injector) {